Arthur Kouassi

-Arthur Kouassi (born 17 November 1989 in Bondoukou, Ivory Coast) is an Ivorian professional footballer who last played for Delhi FC.
+Arthur Kouassi (born 17 November 1989 in Bondoukou, Ivory Coast) is an Ivorian professional footballer who plays as a striker.
+He last played for I-League 2 side Delhi.

+In 2019, Kouassi came into limelight when he scored five goals in a single match at the Durand Cup with Mohammedan Sporting in Kolkata.

 Career

 Club

-In 2012, Kouassi signed for Shenzhen, before moving to Citizen AA for the 2013 season.
+In 2012, Kouassi signed for Shenzhen Ruby, before moving to Citizen AA for the 2013 season.
 After leaving Hong-Kong, Kouassi spent three season in the Philippines with Manila Jeepney and Global FC.
 During Kouassi's time with Global FC, they reached the 2016 UFL Cup final, where they lost 3–1 to Ceres.
 After leaving Global FC, Kouassi scored six goals in thirteen games for Chin United in the Myanmar National League during the first half of 2017.
 In the second half of 2017, Kouassi joined Ilocos United, scoring eleven goals in twenty games before leaving in early 2018.
 On 4 April 2018, Ulaanbaatar City FC announced the signing of Kouassi.

 International

 Kouassi has represented Ivory Coast at youth level on five occasions.